 The upper expanded part of the bone

-Connects to the knee joint
+Connects to your knee joint

 Includes the medial and lateral condyles